 Just because they have you do 25 takes doesn’t necessarily mean they don’t like you or your read.
 And when you see the engineer and client shaking their heads with the talk back off after your take, feel free to assume they are talking about a dismal sporting event or where not to have lunch.
-It ain’t all about you!
+Please leave your insecure, needy actor self at home.

 Keep your head positive, no matter what is thrown at you!
 It’s your job to “roll with it.”
 If you become negative or paranoid about your work, it helps no one and makes everyone feel bad.